Spotlight On Dr. Frank Ashley

 Dr. Ellie Heng Qu joined the Bush School as an assistant professor in the Master of Public Service and Administration (MSPA) program in the fall of 2016.

-Spotlight On Dr. Raymond Robertson
+Spotlight on Dr. Raymond Robertson

 While moving from a small private liberal arts school solely focused on undergraduate education to a graduate program within a large public research university may seem like a big transition, for Dr. Raymond Robertson, it is a perfect fit.

-Spotlight On Dr. Andrew L. Ross
+Spotlight on Dr. Andrew L. Ross

 Andrew Ross, a professor in the Department of International Affairs, earned his MA and PhD at Cornell University and his BA, summa cum laude, at American University.

-Spotlight On Dr. John Schuessler
+Spotlight on Dr. John Schuessler

 Dr. John Schuessler spent five years in Montgomery, Alabama, as an associate professor of strategy at the Air War College.
 In August 2016, he came to the Bush School, where he joined the international affairs faculty.

-Spotlight On Ronald Sievert
+Spotlight on Ronald Sievert

 Professor Ronald Sievert is a senior lecturer and director of the Certificate in Advanced International Affairs program.
 He earned his undergraduate degree at St. Bonaventure University in western New York State and a law degree from UT-Austin.

-Spotlight On Dr. Kenneth Anderson Taylor
+Spotlight on Dr. Kenneth Anderson Taylor

 Dr. Kenneth Anderson Taylor is clear on what he hopes to accomplish at the Bush School.
 His focus is advancing the School’s mission of developing principled leaders for public service.

-Spotlight On Dr. Lori Taylor
+Spotlight on Dr. Lori Taylor

 Dr. Lori Taylor has been at the Bush School of Government and Public Service since June 2003 and has led the School’s Mosbacher Institute for Trade, Economics, and Public Policy since January 2014.
 She was recently named Head of the Department of Public Service and Administration.

-Spotlight On Dr. Arnold Vedlitz
+Spotlight on Dr. Arnold Vedlitz

 Dr. Arnold Vedlitz has been an integral part of the Bush School of Government and Public Service since the idea was first put forward in the early 1990s.
 As associate dean in the College of Liberal Arts (and also a professor in the Department of Political Science), Vedlitz was a key member of the team that prepared the University’s bid for the Bush Presidential Library and Museum.

-Spotlight On Dr. William West
+Spotlight on Dr. William West

 Dr. William West, professor and Sara Lindsey Chair in the Department of Public Service and Administration, has been at the Bush School from the very beginning.
 He has seen it grow from a small program with fewer than twenty students to a highly regarded academic college with two departments and a student population of more than 300.